So let’s get down to it.

 Fixed Index Annuity With Principal Protection

 When you have a fixed index annuity, your money is secure.
 This is a great benefit, especially for those who are in or nearing retirement.
 So, no matter what happens with your index (or, in the stock market), your principal has protections.
 In fact, insurance companies must have “reserves”, by law, in order to keep your money safe.
 Therefore, when your index does well, you have the possibility of growth.
 Then, if the index doesn’t do well, you don’t lose your principal.
-Interest is set at a reasonable rate of return.
+Interest is set at a reasonable rate of return(( (over time.)
 And, if the market takes a dive, your retirement doesn’t go down with it.
-This offers peace of mind for many retirees who want to make sure they don’t outline their money.
+This offers confidence for many retirees who want to make sure they don’t outline their money.

 You May Wonder